 What kind of computer should I get?

 We recommend that incoming students bring a personal laptop computer.
 Many departments integrate in-class laptop use into their courses, and having a personal laptop will be helpful throughout your undergraduate career.
-In general, either a PC or Mac laptop running Windows, OSX, or Linux is fine, but you should consult with your major department for specific requirements.
+In general, either a PC or Mac laptop running Windows, OSX, or Linux is fine.
 Android, iOS, ChromeOS, or Windows RT based laptops, tablets, or mobile devices are not generally sufficient to satisfy the laptop recommendation.

 The CU Office of Information Technology (OIT) maintains recommendations for specific laptop hardware: